delbetu/delbetu.github.io/resume_projects/occupier.md

 * Lease Admin
 * Rent Rules
 * Percentage Rent is when tenant is to obligated to pay a percentage of their sales revenue, but only when passign a threshold.
-* Free Rent
+* Free Rent: Months that not need to be payed
-* Escalations
+* Escalations: Increases over time (usually due to inflation adjustment) e.g 5% yearly
-* Additional Rent
+* Additional Rent: Rent is divided into Base + Additional.
+Additional involves electricity, insurance, utilities and other charges that tenant must pay
-* Incentives: when landlord provides some discount as incentive for the tenant to sign the contract.
+* Incentives: when landlord provides some discount as incentive for the tenant to sign the contract

 * Broker Lease
 Broker can help to find a lease and negotiate its price along with compare them and track their lease status.